LichtCode/studygroup/README.md

 ---

 ## Project Goals
-The primary goals of the Virtual Study Group Connector are:
+The primary goals of the Study Buddy are:

 1. **Facilitating Collaboration:** Provide students with a platform to connect with peers who share similar academic goals or interests.
 2. **Efficient Communication:** Enable real-time messaging for seamless interaction within study groups.